eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/intro_to_unix_for_Windows-checkpoint.md

 # Intro to Unix - For Windows Machines
 *Modified from An [Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io)*

->Note, much of this tutorial is outlined in the video: [YouTube: Intro to Unix - WINDOWS](../Pages/videos)

 An introduction to basic Unix commands and the file system.
 This tutorial is simular to the page - [Introduction to Unix](../Pages/intro_to_unix), but has been modified to (hopefully!) work for folks on a Windows Machine.
 For this class you will always simulate a Unix environment on your Windows computer using the Acaconda Prompt or Anaconda Powershell Prompt applications that was installed with Anaconda (accessed via Anaconda3 folder in startup Menu) or **suggested here** via opening up JupyterLab and using the Terminal from there.
 There are alternatives to accessing Unix commands on a Windows computer such as by installing Cygwin [(some explanation and links here)](https://sun.iwu.edu/~mliffito/cs_codex/posts/unix-on-your-own-computer/).
 It usually requires some additional configuration so we'll stick with Anaconda and Jupyter tools here.
 Good luck!

 *The notes below are modified from the excellent [Unix Shell tutorial ](http://swcarpentry.github.io/shell-novice/) that is freely available on the Software Carpentry website.
 We highly recommend checking out the full version for further reading.
 The material is being used here under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).*